Gianmarco-San/Algorithms_Py_-_R/README.md

 O(1).

 <br>Global time to run the whole Python script: 1.568643 seconds on a MacBook Pro Retina (13-inch, Mid 2014), 2.6GHz dual-core Intel Core i5 processor (Turbo Boost up to 3.1GHz) with 3MB shared L3 cache, 8GB of 1600MHz DDR3L onboard memory.

+### R Project

+Math marks EDA and visualisation on dataset composed by different schools types and divided by sex